eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 This constrain defines that a given vehicle id (or tripId) can only be inserted on the block leading up to the current signal after some other vehicle ('foe') with the given id or tripId has passed signal 'tl'.
 The foe vehicle must have been the last vehicle to do so or it must have been one of the last 'limit' vehicles at the time of switching green.

 ### constraints generation
-Constraints can be generated using the tool [generateRailSignalConstraints.py](../Tools/Railways.md#generaterailsignalconstraintspy).
+Constraints can be generated using the tool [generateRailSignalConstraints.py](../Tools/Railways.md#generaterailsignalconstraintspy) by using a route file with [stops that define a schedule](Public_Transport.md#public_transport_schedules).

 # TraCI